 We release the first version of the refcat dataset in an format used internally for storage and to serve queries (and which we call biblioref or bref for short).
-The dataset includes metadata from fatcat and the Open Library Project and inbound links from the English Wikipedia.
+The dataset includes metadata from fatcat, the Open Library Project and inbound links from the English Wikipedia.
+The fatcat project itself aggregates data from variety of open data sources, such as Crossref[2], PubMed[7], DataCite[6], DOAJ[3], dblp[13] and others, as well as metadata generated from analysis of data preserved at the Internet Archive and active crawls of publication sites on the web.